-The chart below sets out the Fund's year-by-year past performance.
-It is important to note that:
+The following chart sets out the Fund's year-by-year past performance.
+It is important to note that the:

-- (1) the information shown assumes that all distributions made by the Fund during these periods were reinvested in the Fund, - (2) the information does not take into account sales, redemptions, distributions or other optional charges that would have reduced returns, and - (3) the past performance of the Fund does not necessarily indicate how it will perform in the future.
+- (1) information shown assumes that all distributions made by the Fund during these periods were reinvested in units of the Fund, - (2) information does not take into account sales, redemptions, distributions or other optional charges that would have reduced returns, and; - (3) past performance of the Fund does not necessarily indicate how it will perform in the future.